KuronoaScarlet/Vroom/README.md

  - Upon start, all resources not managed inside Assets are generated in Library.
  - Various settings and performance metrics in the menus.
  - All resources use reference counting.
- -The editor has 2 windows one with the scene(editor view) and another captured from a gameobject with a camera component(main game camera), each one has its own framebuffer and the user can visualize both at the same time.
+ - The editor has 2 windows one with the scene(editor view) and another captured from a gameobject with a camera component(main game camera), each one has its own framebuffer and the user can visualize both at the same time.
  - All meshes use a bounding volume (AABB) and can be discarded using Frustum Culling.
  - Hierarchy: delete, reparent, create empty and create children.
  - Transform: translate, rotate and scale Game Objects.